santiagobarreda/brms_tools/docs/week-2.md

 This means that actually our model has *two* random variables.
 The first one is the error term $\varepsilon \sim \mathcal{N}(0,\sigma_{error})$, which has a mean of 0 and a standard deviation which we can refer to as $\sigma_{error}$.
 The second is the random, speaker-specific intercepts, or by-speaker intercepts, that can also be thought of as random draw from a normal distribution.

 A careful consideration of the model in equation 2.4 suggests that this model wouldn't really work.
 If the overall mean is 220 Hz and a speaker's average is 230, this would suggest a predicted average of 450 ($\mu_{overall} + \mu_{speaker}$) for this speaker.
-Clearly that is nothow the model should be working.
+Clearly that is not how the model should be working.

 Recall that I previously said that regression models encode *differences*.
 Our model already encodes the overall data average in the $\mu_{overall}$ parameter.
 Thus, the speaker-specific averages only need to contain information about *differences* to this overall average.
 As a result, the model parameters for mean f0 across all speakers will be centered at 0 (i.e., the average), and will tend to be normally distributed with a population-specific standard deviation.

 Since our model parameters represent speaker-specific deviations rather than their actual mean f0s, people often use this symbol, $\gamma$, for them instead of $\mu$, where $\gamma = \mu_{speaker} - \mu_{overall}$.
+We can show the expected distribution of this variable below, where $\sigma_{speakers}$ is a population-specific standard deviation term.

+$$
+\gamma_{uspeaker} \sim \mathcal{N}(0,\sigma_{speakers})
+(\#eq:26)
+$$

 Our overall model is now as shown below, made specific for the data we have, and using expected parameter names.